Student Sustainability Survey

 About the project

-The Student Sustainability Survey investigates how students across HAN develop sustainability-related mindsets, behaviours and competencies during their studies.
-It focuses on students’ values, attitudes, personal agency and perceived capacity to contribute to sustainable change.
+The Student Sustainability Survey investigates how students across HAN develop sustainability-related mindsets, behaviors and competencies during their studies.
+It focuses on students’ values, attitudes, personal agency, and perceived capacity to contribute to sustainable change.

-The project contributes directly to HAN’s sustainability strategy and supports CIBR’s mission to connect international business, education, and applied research with societal impact
+The project contributes directly to HAN’s sustainability strategy and supports the Center of International Business Research (CIBR)'s mission to connect international business, education, and applied research with societal impact.

 Background

-HAN has introduced various initiatives to embed sustainability within its programmes, operations and strategic direction.
+HAN has introduced various initiatives to embed sustainability within its programs, operations, and strategic direction.
 However, the actual impact of education on students’ development as sustainability-driven professionals had not yet been measured.

-This project addresses that gap through a student-centred approach that examines how education shapes students’ attitudes, motivations and perceived agency to act for a more sustainable future.
+This project addresses that gap through a student-centred approach that examines how education shapes students’ attitudes, motivations, and perceived agency to act for a more sustainable future.
+The Student Sustainability Survey is part of the broader HAN focus on Sustainable Energy & Environment (SEE).

 Objectives